 Today, I have a fun interview to share with you that will show you how to start an online store.
-I recently had the chance to interview Jenn Leach of E-commerce and Prosper, who explains exactly how to start an online store and make extra income.
+I recently had the chance to interview Jenn Leach, who explains exactly how to start an online store and make extra income.
+If you want to learn how to make passive income, this is a great option!

 Jenn is a corporate mom turned e-commerce store owner and blogger.